tbedford/Website-Test/source/articles/tracing-memory-allocations.md

 # Tracing memory allocations

+Summary: On various attempts to try and trace memory allocations.

 Having written the basis of a simple memory allocator, I was thinking about debugging memory allocations.
 Of course there are various tools out there such as `dmalloc`, Electric Fence, Valgrind and so on.
 I had